alejandro-alonso99/Cloud-Agro/README.md

 ## Sections:
 * **General:** Allows you to create named farms that then can be linked to purchases/sales, etc. As well as letting you create a farming campaign.
 *  In this section you can also access the farm´s allotments, in the allotments tab you register your sowing product´s usage.
-*  **Compras:** Allows you to create animal and sowing purchases, from here you can also access their list views also.
+*  **Compras:** Allows you to create animal and sowing purchases, from here you can also access their list views.
 *  **Ventas:** Allows you to create animal and sowing sales, from here you can also access their detail views.
 *  **Siembra:** Allows you to see the average price of every sowing product you bought (Fertilizers, seeds, etc.).
 *  **Stock:** Allows you to see the stock situation for sowing products and animals.